-- DNS: Your DNS translates an address like www.eero.com to an IP address that your phone or computer can understand.
+DNS: Your DNS translates an address like www.eero.com to an IP address that your phone or computer can understand.
 Your ISP typically provides an automatic DNS server that resolves web addresses.
-However, if you’d like to set Custom DNS, choose DNS under Advanced settings (from the Network Settings page), and tap Custom DNS, then enter your primary and secondary DNS.
+However, if you’d like to set Custom DNS, you can do so from the eero App.

-- DHCP & NAT: Under the DHCP & NAT section of Advanced settings, you can configure the way your eero network assigns IP addresses to the connected devices in your home.
+DHCP & NAT: Under the DHCP & NAT section of Advanced settings, you can configure the way your eero network assigns IP addresses to the connected devices in your home.
 If you choose Automatic, we will automatically choose the best settings for your network.
 If you have a particularly complex home network, you can set custom IP address settings for your eero network.
 You’ll need to tap Manual, then choose your IP address prefix and specify the lease range manually.
 Finally, you can choose to put your eero mesh network in Bridge mode.
 If you choose to put your eero network in bridge mode, it will still provide WiFi access but you’ll need another router to provide network services.

-- Reservations & Port Forwarding: Under this Advanced setting, you can assign IP reservations and port forwarding rules for devices on your eero network.
+Reservations & Port Forwarding: Under this Advanced setting, you can assign IP reservations and port forwarding rules for devices on your eero network.
 Port forwarding allows you to manually open an Internet port for a single client, to let traffic pass directly through to that machine.
 For example, if you wanted to run a FTP server on your laptop with IP address of X.X.X.X, you might create a port-forward on port 21 that directs TCP traffic to that IP address through your eero.
 Check out our detailed directions here on how to set up port forwarding.

-- UPnP: Universal Plug and Play (UPnP) allows devices like game consoles and media centers to open direct connections to other devices on the Internet.
+UPnP: Universal Plug and Play (UPnP) allows devices like game consoles and media centers to open direct connections to other devices on the Internet.
 We enable this feature by default.
 If you’d like to turn it off, toggle the slider so it’s no longer green.